-This preface is edited last, after a long journey, starting in 2010 until today (2017) during the time this homepage has been developped.
-The journey is still going on, but the main pillars and their underlying open questions, challenges and solutions are established now.
+This preface has been edited at the end of a long journey, which started in 2010 until today (2017).
+During this period of time this homepage has been developped.
+The journey is still going on, but the main pillars and their underlying mathematical challenges and delivered solutions are established yet.

-B. Russel, The Problems of Philosophy, Oxford university Press, Oxford, 1912
+(RuB) Russel B., The Problems of Philosophy, Oxford university Press, Oxford, 1912